solliancenet/microsoft-postgresql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 - Azure Database for PostgreSQL Flexible Server does not support the PostgreSQL super user privilege.
 This may affect how some applications operate.

 - Direct file system access is not available to clients.

+Also reference [Limits in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-limits) for the latest information.

 ### Platform issues